Indian & Buttles Streets Corridor Study

 E-CityHall Online Public Survey

-Through September 30, residents and M-20 corridor users are also encouraged to share their input with City staff and the Midland City Council on the City's E-CityHall public engagement platform.
-Click here to access the survey.
+In Q3 2019, residents residents and M-20 corridor users were encouraged to share their input with City staff and the Midland City Council on the City's E-CityHall public engagement platform.
+The results, which include over 170 responses and 9.5 hours of estimated public input, can be found here.

 Future vision for the corridor